captionpoint/captionpoint-plays/THE-LUCKIEST.md

 But what if?
 ---
 ## LISSETTE:
-Ma.
+Ma, I need you to promise me
 ---
-I need you to promise me
+that you will always respect my wishes.
 ---
-that you will respect my wishes.
----
 ## CHERYL:
-Fine yeah I will
+Fine I will
 ---
 “respect your wishes.”
 ---